hugeandbulk/kumar/README.md

 # kumar

+Is UTF-8 encoding?

+Encoding is the process of transforming a set of Unicode characters into a sequence of bytes.
+Decoding is the process of transforming a sequence of encoded bytes into a set of Unicode characters.
+UTF-8 is a Unicode encoding that represents each code point as a sequence of one to four bytes.

 How many types of encoding are there?

 The four primary types of encoding are visual, acoustic, elaborative, and semantic.
 Encoding of memories in the brain can be optimized in a variety of ways, including mnemonics, chunking, and state-dependent learning.